Skip to content

 Cost of the car, insurance and tax

 Cars registered between 1 March 2001 and 31 March 2017 are taxed based on their emissions, with many small cars falling into a tax band that only costs £20-40 a year – and some costing nothing to tax!
-However, you can pay your car tax in monthly instalments, which may not make finding a cheap-to-tax car a top priority.
+However, as with insurance, you can pay your car tax in monthly instalments, which may not make finding a cheap-to-tax car a top priority.

 Cash or finance?